 Champions, magical items, and artifacts that have been put in play are kept in the pool.
 When a champion attacks or defends, it is not considered to be in the pool.
 Cards in the pool cannot be returned to the player's hand, except as a result of a card's special power.
 The cards in the pool do not count against the player's hand size limit.
 A player can place any number of champions in his pool.
 A player with no realms (including razed ones) must discard his entire pool at the end of the current player's turn.
 Cards are typically played into a player's pool during phase 3 of their turn or as a result of spoils of victory.

 This refers to any offensive psionic power or ability.
-For example, Agis (261/1st) can psionically destroy an opposing monster.
 Cards with immunity to offensive psionics (or psionic attack) would be immune to his power.

 These cards are usable by psionicist champions as part of their icon ability (the same way a wizard is able to use wizard spells).
 Like spells, psionic power cards are either offensive or defensive and can be canceled by other cards' special powers.

 This champion type is able to use psionic power cards as part of its icon ability.
-Psionicists may also have a special power that is either offensive or defensive (see individual card entries) that can be negated by the special powers of other cards.
+Psionicists may also have a special power that can be negated by the special powers of other cards.
 Psionicists can also use allies, magical items, artifacts of the same world, and other cards (such as spells) depending on their special powers.

 There are very different races living in the Spellfire world.
 Champions of a specific race gain bonuses or penalties on other cards' special powers.

-This is the frequency of the cards in distribution.
-The four types of rarity are Common, Uncommon, Rare, and Chase.
-Chase cards are the rarest of all Spellfire cards.
-If a card's rarity is referred to as Realm, this indicates that it's a common card.
+This is the card distribution frequency.
+In the old Spellfire game, there were four types of rarity: Common, Uncommon, Rare, and Chase.
+Chase cards were the rarest of all Spellfire cards.
+If a card's rarity was referred to as 'Realm,' it indicated that it's a common card.
+In the new Spellfire game, we have six types of rarity: Common, Uncommon, Rare, Super Rare, Epic, and Legendary.
+Legendary cards are the rarest ones.

 When a champion attacks a realm and the defending player does not put forward a champion to defend it, the realm is razed.
 The realm card is turned upside down but remains in the formation (preventing other players from playing the same realm into their formations).
 The powers of the realm no longer function.
 Any holdings attached to the realm are discarded.
 Razed realms are discarded when a new realm is played in that portion of the formation.
 During phase 2 of a player's turn, he can discard 3 cards from his hand to rebuild a razed realm instead of playing one from his hand.